 Christians have overwhelmingly believed that the final authority in all matters of faith rests with the teachings of the Bible.
 The Westminster Confession of the Presbyterian Church speaks for all of us when it says, that the "authority of the Holy Scriptures depended not upon the testimony of any man or Church, but wholly upon God who is Truth itself, the Author thereof, and therefore it is to be received because it is the Word of God."

 Sadly not all Christians feel they can affirm the authority of the Bible.
-Sometimes it is modernism which undermines reliance on the Bible, and then at times it is institutionalism.
+Sometimes it is modernism which undermines reliance on the Bible.
+Secular ideology is so all-consuming that good people are often tempted to rely on the ideals of the age they live in rather than the ideals revealed in the Bible.
+At times institutionalism undermines the authority of the Bible.
 At the first Vatican Council of the Roman Catholic Church in 1870 the council affirmed the infallibility of the Pope.
 "The Roman Pontiff when he speaks ex cathedra that is when he defines a doctrine regarding faith and morals to be held by the universal church, speaks with that infallibility with which our Divine Redeemer intended that his Church should be endowed....."
-This ruling, although never accepted in the early church and of course, widely questioned by Roman Catholics today, does serve to undermine Biblical authority.
+This ruling, although never accepted in the early church and of course, widely questioned by Roman Catholics today, serves only to undermine Biblical authority.

-The Bible is God's Word to us.
-It is complete and sufficient.
-It conveys its own authority to those who submit to it.
+At the heart of the Christian faith is the belief that the Bible is God's Word to us, that it is complete and sufficient, and conveys its own authority to those who submit to it.